Tax Appeals and Tax Tribunal

-If you want to challenge certain decisions issued by HM Revenue and Customs (HMRC), UK Border Force or the National Crime Agency (NCA) then these matters can be appealed to the First-tier Tribunal, Tax chamber, also referred to as the Tax Tribunal.
+If you want to challenge certain decisions issued by HM Revenue and Customs (HMRC).
+The UK Border Force or the National Crime Agency (NCA) then these matters can be appealed to the First-tier Tribunal, Tax chamber.
+Also referred to as the Tax Tribunal.

-The Tax Tribunal is independent of the government and will listen to both sides of the argument before making a decision.
-If you wish to appeal a matter to the tribunal you must appeal within a certain time frame, so it is important to ensure that you are aware of your options to ensure that you don’t miss any deadlines to appeal.
-If you are out of time, there may be an opportunity to submit and appeal out of time, and we would be able to guide on this position were it ever to arise.
+The Tax Tribunal is independent of the government.
+They will listen to both sides of the argument before making a decision.
+If you wish to appeal a matter to the tribunal you must appeal within a certain time frame.
+It is important to ensure that you are aware of your options.
+This is to ensure that you don’t miss any deadlines to appeal.
+If you are out of time, there may be an opportunity to submit and appeal out of time.
+We would be able to guide on this position were it ever to arise.

-The Tax Tribunal is more relaxed than the court process, although parties usually still need to each submit their position in writing, provide evidence and witness statements in support of their position and attend a final tribunal hearing to assess and decide on the matter (except in certain circumstances).
+The Tax Tribunal is more relaxed than the court process.
+Parties usually still need to each submit their position in writing.
+Then to provide evidence and witness statements, in support of their position and attend a final tribunal hearing.
+The hearing will be to assess and decide on the matter (except in certain circumstances).

-If you find that HMRC have issued with an assessment and/ or wrongdoing penalty, these could also be appealed to the Tax Tribunal if you disagree with HMRCs decision, however again there are deadlines to appeal to the tribunal so it is important to ensure that you are aware of what has been issued and why.
+If HMRC have issued you with an assessment and/ or wrongdoing penalty, these could also be appealed to the Tax Tribunal if you disagree with HMRCs decision.
+However, again there are deadlines to appeal to the tribunal.
+So it is important to ensure that you are aware of what has been issued and why.

 Make An Enquiry Today

-Altion Law will guide you through any assessments and wrongdoing penalties received to ensure that an appeal can be made to the tax tribunal in good time if required.
-If you would like to have a confidential discussion with a member of our team, please either make an Online Enquiry or call us directly on01908 414990 and we will be pleased to help you.
+Altion Law will guide you through any assessments and wrongdoing penalties received.
+Ensuring that an appeal can be made to the tax tribunal in good time if required.

 “Professional and honest service who certainly know their business.
 Kept informed all of the time and it was smooth successful process”.